Post thumbnail

 8-bit EGA Pixel art at LucasArts

-Mark Ferrari has an excellent GDC talk, in which he discussed some ofthe techniques for drawing 8-bit game graphics, including color cycling and pallet shifting in Deluxe Paint:
+Mark Ferrari has an excellent GDC talk, in which he discussed some of the techniques for drawing 8-bit game graphics, including color cycling and palette shifting in Deluxe Paint:

 Music Creation